akkuvardani/akankshavardani.github.io/_pages/cv.md

 * Ph.D in Economics, Columbia University, 2025 (expected)
 * M.A. in Economics, Delhi School of Economics, 2018
 * B.A.
-(Honors) in Economics, Indraprastha College for Women, Delhi University, 2016
+(Hons) in Economics, Indraprastha College for Women, Delhi University, 2016